KOTYA8/PiFMX/README.md

 You can control RDS at run-time using a named pipe (FIFO).
 For this run PiFMX with the -ctl argument.

-Before starting in the PIFMX folder, we create RDS_ctl using the command:
+Before starting in the PIFMX folder, we create rds_ctl using the command:
 ```
 mkfifo rds_ctl
 ```